mkornatz/crawler/README.md

 - `success` - Fires when a URL was successfully loaded (HTTP 200-399 response)
 - `error` - Fires when a URL fails to load (HTTP 400+ response)
 - `complete` - Fires when the crawling is finished
+- `crawl` - Fires when the crawler is beginning to crawl a URL

 ```
 crawler